Mayurakshi River

-Mayurakshi River (also called Mor River) is a major river in Jharkhand and West Bengal, India, with a long history of devastating floods.
+The Mayurakshi (also called Mor River) is a major river in Jharkhand and West Bengal, India, with a long history of devastating floods.

 It has its source on Trikut Hills, about 16 km from Deoghar in Jharkhand state.
-It flows through Jharkhand and then through the districts of Birbhum and Murshidabad in West Bengal before flowing into the Hooghly River.
+The Mayurakshi flows through Jharkhand and then through the districts of Birbhum and Murshidabad in West Bengal before flowing into the Hooghly River.
 The river is about 265 km long.

 Mayurakshi literally means "peacock eyes" (mayur/mor=peacock, akshi=eye).
 The comparison is with the beautiful feathers on a peacock's tail.
-Mayurakshi though named after its crystal clear water of the dry seasons, floods its valley during the monsoons.
-Even after the construction of the Massanjore dam, it wreaks havoc with its floods, washing away embankments.
+Though named after its crystal clear water in the dry season, the Mayurakshi floods its valley during the monsoons.
+Even after the construction of the Massanjore dam, it floodwaters continue to wreak havoc, washing away embankments.

 Floods and their control

 Many of the rivers that originate on the Chota Nagpur Plateau, including the Mayurakshi, and flow down into West Bengal are rain fed and have for ages wrought havoc with their seasonal floods.
 Annual rainfall over the basin varies between 765 and 1607 mm with an average of 1200 mm of which 80 percent occurs during the monsoon season from June to September.